 Life as a solicitor

 Once you have finished the training contract you will be entered onto the roll of solicitors.
 You can then apply for a practising certificate and, if you wish, join the Law Society as a full member.
-You, or your firm, will have to pay for this privilege.
+You, or your firm, will have to pay for this.

-Having qualified and been employed by a firm, your title will almost certainly be that of assistant solicitor.
-This means that you are an employee of the firm, normally working under the supervision of a partner or senior assistant solicitor, and will work on a fixed salary.
+Having qualified and been employed by a firm, your title will almost certainly be that of assistant/associate solicitor.
+This means that you are an employee of the firm, normally working under the supervision of a partner or senior associate, and will work on a fixed salary.

 Continuing professional development